ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 Session Affinity:  None
 Events:            <none>
 ```
-- Go to the pod and ping the deployment which has service with ClusterIP and see the ip address of service.
+- Go to the pod and ping the deployment that has a service with ClusterIP and see the IP address of the service.

 ```bash
 kubectl exec -it forcurl -- sh